horiuchie/VideoUploader/README.md

 ## Motivation

 I want to code an app that can record a video and upload it to S3.
-As a result of trial and error, I figured the way.
+As a result of trial and error, I figured out the way.
 This example shows how to do it.
 And also include how to use API Expo and AWS SDK provide.